God: Religious traditions

 Jainism has generally rejected creationism, holding that soul substances (Jīva) are uncreated and that time is beginningless.

 Some interpretations and traditions of Buddhism can be conceived as being non-theistic.
-Buddhism has generally rejected the specific monotheistic view of a Creator God.
+Buddhism has generally rejected the specific monotheistic view of a creator deity.
 The Buddha criticizes the theory of creationism in the early Buddhist texts.
-Also, major Indian Buddhist philosophers, such as Nagarjuna, Vasubandhu, Dharmakirti and Buddhaghosa, consistently critiqued Creator God views put forth by Hindu thinkers.
+Also, major Indian Buddhist philosophers, such as Nagarjuna, Vasubandhu, Dharmakirti, and Buddhaghosa, consistently critiqued Creator God views put forth by Hindu thinkers.
+However, as a non-theistic religion, Buddhism leaves the existence of a supreme deity ambiguous.
+There are significant numbers of Buddhists who believe in God, and there are equally large numbers who deny God's existence or are unsure.

+Chinese religions such as Confucianism and Taoism are silent on the existence of creator gods.
+However, keeping with the tradition of ancestor veneration in China, adherents worship the spirits of people such as Confucius and Laozi in a similar manner to God.

 Anthropology

-Some atheists have argued that a single, omniscient God who is imagined to have created the universe and is particularly attentive to the lives of humans has been imagined, embellished and promulgated in a trans-generational manner.
+Some atheists have argued that a single, omniscient God who is imagined to have created the universe and is particularly attentive to the lives of humans has been imagined and embellished over generations.

 Pascal Boyer argues that while there is a wide array of supernatural concepts found around the world, in general, supernatural beings tend to behave much like people.
 The construction of gods and spirits like persons is one of the best known traits of religion.
 He cites examples from Greek mythology, which is, in his opinion, more like a modern soap opera than other religious systems.

 Bertrand du Castel and Timothy Jurgensen demonstrate through formalization that Boyer's explanatory model matches physics' epistemology in positing not directly observable entities as intermediaries.

 Anthropologist Stewart Guthrie contends that people project human features onto non-human aspects of the world because it makes those aspects more familiar.
 Sigmund Freud also suggested that god concepts are projections of one's father.

 Likewise, Émile Durkheim was one of the earliest to suggest that gods represent an extension of human social life to include supernatural beings.
 In line with this reasoning, psychologist Matt Rossano contends that when humans began living in larger groups, they may have created gods as a means of enforcing morality.
 In small groups, morality can be enforced by social forces such as gossip or reputation.
 However, it is much harder to enforce morality using social forces in much larger groups.
 Rossano indicates that by including ever-watchful gods and spirits, humans discovered an effective strategy for restraining selfishness and building more cooperative groups.